PatrickKyei/exception/_posts/2021-08-11-interesting-conversation-starters.md

 32. What, if anything, is too serious to be joked about?

-33. If you were to die this evening with no opportunity to communicate with anyone, what would you most regret not having told someone?
-Why haven’t you told them yet?

 34. Your house, containing everything you own, catches fire.
 After saving your loved ones and pets, you have time to safely make a final dash to save any one item.
 What would it be?
 Why?